 1. When to wash sheets and towels together

-Filling the washing machine is a good reason to put different types of items together.
-Wayne Edelman, CEO of high end dry cleaning service Meurice Garment Care, which specializes in interior and wardrobe cleaning services, answers the question of whether you can wash sheets and towels together, ‘Absolutely, if there is not enough for a full load of each.
+Filling the washing machine is a good reason to put different types of items together and is often the reason you’ll be considering washing sheets and towels together, or of washing towels with clothes.
+Wayne Edelman, CEO of high end dry cleaning service Meurice Garment Care (opens in new tab), which specializes in interior and wardrobe cleaning services, answers the question of whether you can wash sheets and towels together, ‘Absolutely, if there is not enough for a full load of each.

 ‘As long as they are compatible in a wash load and the load does not become too large for the machine, it makes for greater efficiencies in terms of water/electric/gas etc,’ he says.